 - Enter the path to the R root folder, which is the one that contains the

-binfolder with the interpreter, and any optional command line arguments to pass to the interpreter when RTVS starts it up.
+binfolder with the interpreter, along with any optional command-line arguments to pass to the interpreter when RTVS starts it up.

 - Select Save when you're done.